-Pacific Peoples’ Partnership has produced forty years of programming in over fifteen countries, and we are among the only Canadian NGOs to have delivered programming in West Papua.
+Pacific Peoples’ Partnership has produced forty-five years of programming in over fifteen countries, and we are among the only Canadian NGOs to have delivered programming in West Papua.

 Our current programming is focused on promoting climate resilience and gender equity in South Pacific communities, and on facilitating knowledge exchange between Pacific Islanders and the Indigenous peoples of Australia, New Zealand and Canada.